A brief Introduction to Cognitive Analytic Therapy (CAT)

 This introductory online workshop offers an accessible overview of Cognitive Analytic Therapy (CAT) as a relational and integrative approach to understanding distress and change.

-The workshop takes approximately 3 hours to complete when learning activities are completed alongside the video.
-Throughout the recording, you’ll be prompted when to pause and use the accompanying downloadable worksheets.
+The video runs for 50 minutes, with the full workshop taking around 3 hours to complete when you engage with the learning activities.
+Throughout the recording, you’ll be guided on when to pause and work through the accompanying downloadable worksheets.

-The content introduces the development and history of CAT, how it brings together ideas from cognitive, psychoanalytic and relational traditions, and how it can sit alongside other therapeutic models in practice.
-A brief case example using Marge Simpson is included to illustrate how CAT concepts can be applied in a practical, everyday way.
+The content introduces the development and history of CAT, highlighting how it integrates cognitive, psychoanalytic, and relational traditions, and how it can sit alongside other therapeutic approaches in practice.
+A brief case example using Marge Simpson is included to demonstrate how CAT concepts can be applied in a practical, everyday way.

-The worksheets support reflection on your own work and help you think about how CAT ideas might be gently incorporated into your current role or setting.
+The worksheets support reflection on your own practice and invite you to consider how CAT ideas might be thoughtfully integrated into your current role or setting.

 Learning objectives: